costajob/app-servers/README.md

 ```

 #### Memory
-Memory consumption is divided by:
-* 8 child process, each consuming about 16MB
-* 1 parent process consuming about 11MB
-* 3 additional processes monitor the balancer, consuming about 8MB
+Memory consumption is high: a total of 9 processes are forked (1 supervisor + 8 workers).

 #### CPU
 Puma uses all the available cores via pre-forking.